giriaryan694-a11y/TermuxCodeSpace/README.md

 ### Network log is empty / requests aren't showing up

+* Check whether the proxy is turned on for that codespace: on the codespace info screen, `Proxy:` should say `running`, not `disabled`.
+If it says `disabled`, press `p` to turn it back on.
 * Check `python3` is installed on the **Termux host** (not inside the codespace): `command -v python3`.
 Without it the proxy is skipped entirely and the codespace runs with unfiltered, unlogged networking.
 * Check the proxy actually started: `cat ~/.termux-codespace/meta/<name>.proxy.log`
 * Some tools ignore `http_proxy`/`https_proxy` (see [Network Logging & Filtering](#network-logging--filtering)) — those requests won't appear.

 ### A codespace can't reach anything after enabling restricted mode

 That's expected — restricted mode is default-deny.
-Press `b` on that codespace and add the domains it needs (e.g. `.githubusercontent.com`, `pypi.org`, `.npmjs.org`) to its allowlist, or press `R` again to go back to open mode.
+Press `b` on that codespace and add the domains it needs (e.g. `.githubusercontent.com`, `pypi.org`, `.npmjs.org`, `archive.ubuntu.com`, `security.ubuntu.com`) to its allowlist, or press `R` again to go back to open mode.

+### `apt update` fails or times out after turning the proxy on/off

+If you toggled `p` while the codespace was already running, its current shell or code-server session is still using the old environment.
+Stop the codespace (`t`) and start it again — the launcher regenerates the `http_proxy`/`https_proxy` exports and the `apt` proxy config from the current state each time it starts.

 ### Reset everything